 Click here to view the game for SteamVR.

 Classes in OrbusVR

-Every five levels, you get to pick a special talent for your class.
+You get to pick a special talent for your class every five levels.
 Talents give you specific strengths and weaknesses and customize your gameplay strategy.

 Below is a summary of each class to give you some OrbusVR help.

 The Warrior is the first of two Tank classes.
 Tank players can absorb more damage through the extra armor they wear.
-They also usually have a higher health value that other classes.
+They also usually have a higher health value than other classes.

 In Orbus, the Warrior receives small and big shields to protect themselves in battle.
 Their main weapon is a sword, which you swipe in different combinations to deal damage.

 The Warrior also has access to a horn, which draws enemy attention in an area over to them.